w3f/polkadot-wiki/docs/learn/learn-offenses.md

   does not mean you have N\*E coins to be slashed - you've only ever had N.
 - Slashable offenses can be found after the fact and out of order.

-To balance this, we only slash for the maximum slash a participant can receive in some time period rather than the sum.
+To balance this, the system applies only the maximum slash a participant can receive in a given time period rather than the sum.
 This ensures protection from overslashing.

 ### Disabling

-**Disabling** stops validators from performing specific actions after they committed an offence.
+**Disabling** stops validators from performing specific actions after they have committed an offense.
 Disabling is further divided into:

-- On-chain disabling lasts for a whole era and stops validators from block authoring, backing and initiating a dispute.
+- On-chain disabling lasts for a whole era and stops validators from block authoring, backing, and initiating a dispute.
 - Off-chain disabling lasts for a session, is caused by losing a dispute, and stops validators from initiating a dispute.

 Off-chain disabling is always a lower priority than on-chain disabling.
-Off-chain disabling prioritizes disabling first backers then approval checkers.
+Off-chain disabling prioritizes disabling first backers and then approval checkers.

 ### Reputation Changes

-Some minor offences often connected to spamming are only punished by Networking Reputation Changes.
+Some minor offenses often connected to spamming are only punished by Networking Reputation Changes.
-When validators connect to each other they use a reputation metric for each of their peers.
-If our peers provide valuable data and behave properly we add reputation and if they provide us with faulty or spam data we reduce their reputation.
-If a validator looses enough reputation the peer will temporarily close the channel.
+When validators connect to each other, they use a reputation metric for each of their peers.
+If our peers provide valuable data and behave appropriately, the system adds reputation; if they provide us with faulty or spam data, the system reduces their reputation.
+A validator can lose enough reputation so that the peers will temporarily close their channels.
 This helps in fighting against DoS (Denial of Service) attacks.
-The consequences of closing the channel might be varied but in general performing validator tasks will be harder so it might result in lower validators rewards.
+The consequences of closing channels may vary.
+In general, performing validator tasks under reduced reputation will be harder, resulting in lower validator rewards.